-- 2. No exposure to any approved COVID-19 therapies, regardless of setting (i.e., outpatient/inpatient).
-Approved therapies used to exclude pregnancies from the unexposed cohorts include: - a.
+- 2. No exposure to any authorized COVID-19 therapies, regardless of setting (ie, outpatient/inpatient).
+Authorized therapies used to exclude pregnancies from the unexposed cohorts include: - a.
 Study cohort drugs - b.
-Other approved treatments (e.g., molnupiravir, other monoclonal antibodies) - c.
+Other approved or authorized treatments (eg, molnupiravir, other monoclonal antibodies) - c.
 Convalescent plasma (indicated for patients with immunosuppressive disease or receiving immunosuppressive treatment)

-Lists of approved COVID-19 therapies for the definition of the untreated comparator cohort will be periodically reviewed for completeness and updated in the SAP as necessary.
+Lists of authorized COVID-19 therapies for the definition of the untreated comparator cohort will be periodically reviewed for completeness and updated in the SAP as necessary and will include all approved or authorized (EUA for the treatment of mild-to-moderate COVID-19) medications at any point during the study period.
 Medication-specific pre-ECD windows for exclusion for other monoclonal antibodies and convalescent plasma will be based on typical treatment durations and medication half-lives (as with other study cohort treatments) and defined in the SAP.